montequercus/MBT-sim/README.md

 Lastly, the test execution script is a made-up name for a separate Python script, from which a model-based test can be run.
 This is where the `altwalker` package is used.
 Alternatively, model-based tests can be run from the CLI.
 This is done in this example.

-## Executing  tests
+## Online tests
 Two types of test are distinguished for MBT: online and offline tests.
-Online tests are only relevant for the purpose of testing simulation models.
-In an online test, GraphWalker will *plan* the next element of the test path, and AltWalker will perform the associated test immediately.
-This allows the path generation to be influenced by the SUT's output during a simulation run.
+Offline tests are not relevant for the purpose of testing simulation models.
+Online tests allow the path generation to be based on the SUT's output.
+In an online test, GraphWalker will *plan* the next element of the test path, and AltWalker will *execute* the associated test subsequently.
+The associated test may contain commands for the SUT.
+By using guards in the abstract model, the planning of the next element on the test path can thus be based on the SUT's output.

-A combination of an abstract model and test package can be executed in two ways:
-1. With the AltWalker command line interface (CLI).
-2. From a Python script, here called a 'test execution script'.
-This uses the AltWalker API.

-Using the CLI is convenient during the development of abstract models and test scripts.
-Using a Python script is great for reusability of tests.
-The Python functionality is extended in this project, to allow for replications of test runs.
+## Running tests
 ### From CLI
 The instructions for running tests from the CLI are found in [AltWalker's documentation](https://altwalker.github.io/altwalker/cli.html).
 The CLI commands that are used in this repository's examples are: `check`, `verify`, and `online`.